Within this blog I wanted to share my 10 best poses for family photographs.

 4. bring them together

 I always try and avoid posing families where the adults are standing in the background and smaller children are below them in the frame.
 I don’t believe that show connectivity.
 It doesn’t allow the parents to hug their children if they are considerably smaller, and I feel there’s no emotion to capture.
-Instead, I ask the parents to get down to their children’s level.
-It ofen enables them to be more playful with the pose and their interactions with each other are often more emotional.

 6. family interactions